 Tom Sawyer

-Tom Sawyer Fights for Tax Relief for Kansas Families and Seniors
+Tom Sawyer Has a Proven Record of Delivering Tax Relief for Kansas Families and Seniors

-In 1992, Tom Sawyer led the effort that cut our property taxes in Wichita by
+Tom Sawyer led the effort in 1992 that cut our property taxes in Wichita by 29%.
+This year he supported HB 2239, which doubled the homestead exemption- which provides each Kansas Homeowner a $92 tax cut.

 In 1994, Tom Sawyer had a plan to cut our car taxes in half over 5 years.
 Thanks